Find Affordable College Courses

 White Bear Lake, MN

-Century College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
-It came in at #8 on the list.
-Located in the suburb of White Bear Lake, Century College is a public college with a moderately-sized student population.
+With a ranking of #8, Century College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
+Located in the large suburb of White Bear Lake, Century College is a public school with a moderately-sized student population.

 Century College undergraduate students pay an average of $5,907 in tuition and fees each year.
 The average amount in student loans that allied health majors at Century College take out while working on their Associate Degree is $25,709.

-Century College also claimed a spot on our Best Allied Health Professions Associate Degree Schools in the Plains States Region list.
-It’s in the top 20% of all schools in this category.
+On top of its placing in our value ranking, Century College also did well on our Best Allied Health Professions Associate Degree Schools in the Plains States Region list.
+It’s in the top 20% of all schools reviewed in this analysis.

 Read More…